 What is EFGS, Eurostat and GEOSTAT?

-EFGS is voluntary cooperation between National Statistical Institutions primarly in Europe.
+EFGS is a network of experts for voluntary cooperation between National Statistical Institutions primarly in Europe.
 For more information see About EFGS.

-Geostat – set of projects financed by European Statistical System.
+GEOSTAT – set of ESSnet grant projects financed by European Statistical System.

 Eurostat – the project owner.
 Eurostat is the statistical office of the European Union situated in Luxembourg.
 Its task is to provide the European Union with statistics at European level that enable comparisons between countries and regions.

 What are the background, purpose, and progress of the GEOSTAT project?